November 2019 Favorites

 - The Divine Comedy (Amazon) – I’m still reading Inferno.

 - Yurei Attack!: The Japanese Ghost Survival Guide (Amazon) – The 2nd season of The Terror: Infamy made me dig out this funny and interesting Manga about Japanese demons.

 - Indistractable (Amazon) – Nir Eyal writes about how to become indistractable.

-- Microsoft Japan’s experiment with 3-day weekend boosts worker productivity by 40 percent – Working less leads to more productivity.
-How would have thought?
+- Microsoft Japan’s experiment with 3-day weekend boosts worker productivity by 40 percent – Working fewer leads to more productivity.
+How would you have thought?

 - “Watchmen” and the Fundamental Moral Dilemma: Do the Ends Justify the Means? – An interesting essay about the moral dilemma in Watchmen.